Generalized linear models with spatial dependence and a functional covariate: Model

-We now give a specific example of Model~\eqref{model} to make the concepts and notation more concrete, that being a binary conditionals model with functional covariate and canonical link.
-This model will also be used in the simulation study to follow. \begin{example}[Binary conditional model] Suppose that we are interested in spatially dependent binary responses at locations $\{ \mbs_i: \, i=1, \ldots, n\}$ with a functional covariate.
-Let $\{X_i(t): t \in \ttt \}$ be functional covariates.
+We now present a specific example of model~\eqref{model} to make the concepts and notation more concrete, that being a model with binary conditional distributions.
+This model will also be used in the simulation study to follow, as well as the applications.
+Suppose that we are interested in spatially dependent binary responses at locations $\{ \mbs_i: \, i=1, \ldots, n\}$ with a functional covariate $X_i$.
 For $\mbtheta=(\eta, \alpha, \beta_1, \cdots, \beta_p)^\top$, the $p$-truncated model can be written as,